 The voltmeter indicates the battery charge.
 A reading of 12 or 13 volts is normal denoting a fully charged battery.
-Readings below 11 imply a weak battery and may not start the engine(s).
-A reading of 13-15v while an engine is running is normal.
-Readings over 15v may indicate regulator problems.
+Readings below 11 imply a weak battery and may not start the engine.
+A reading of 13-15 volts while engine is running is normal.
+Readings over 15 volts may indicate regulator problems.
 Low or fluctuating readings may imply loose connections or trouble in the regulator and alternator circuit.
-A voltage drop soon after the engine is shut down indicates a bad battery or a heavy load on the electrical system.
+A voltage drop soon after engine shut down indicates a bad battery or a heavy load on the electrical system.